lambdaclass/concrete/ROADMAP.md

 9. Decide whether deeper source-semantics proofs require a normalized Core layer.
 Add the layer only if the direct rule proofs show repeated semantic duplication across at least two forcing examples.
+10. Automate dependency-ordered spec/table generation.
+Function specs and PExpr bodies should be collected/generated in dependency order together with FnTable completeness and call dependencies, so proof authors do not hand-relocate definitions above tables like `shaFns`.

 ## Phase 11: Backend, Target, And Stdlib Contracts